Modelling Long Range Dependencies in $N$D: From Task-Specific to a General Purpose CNN: Limitations and Future Work

 \textbf{Larger models on point-cloud data.} Although CCNNs performs remarkably well on point-clouds with extremely small models, the current CCNN formulation is unable to achieve better performance with larger models.
 We hypothesize that this is due to increasing aliasing in the learned kernel generator networks.
 Although anti-aliasing techniques for kernel generator networks exist \citep{romero2022flexconv}, this assume an underlying grid and a corresponding Nyquist frequency.
 An additional avenue for future research may look into the aliasing issue on irregular data either by generalizations of \cite{romero2022flexconv}, or properly-defined smoothing techniques.

-\textbf{Cross-modal training and data fusion.} CCNNs provide an interesting starting point for cross-modal (pre)training --currently difficult due to heterogeneous architectures per modality--.
-Additionally, the continuous properties of CCNNs offer them a broad range sources from which data can be fathered, e.g., multiple resolutions, regular, irregular data, etc. We regard exploring the applicability of CCNNs on both aspects as promising research directions.
+\textbf{Cross-modal training and data fusion.} CCNNs present a potential solution for cross-modal training --currently challenging due to dissimilar per-modality architectures--.
+Additionally, the continuous properties of CCNNs allow them to be trained on a wide range of data sources, e.g., multiple resolutions, regular, irregular data, etc, which is interesting for several machine learning application.